ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3-with-mpi.rst

     2293215_agent_info.csv
     2293215_hip_api_trace.csv

-Since we do the data collection in-process, it is ideal to be in the process(es) launched by ``MPI``.
+Since the data collection is performed in-process, it's ideal to collect data from within the process(es) launched by MPI.
 Outside of ``mpirun``, the tool library is loaded into the ``mpirun`` executable.
-It will ideally work but you will get agent info for the ``mpirun`` process too.
-Example:
+Collecting data outside of ``mpirun`` works but fetches agent info for the ``mpirun`` process too.
+For example:

 .. code-block:: bash

     rocprofv3 --hip-trace -d %h.%p.%env{OMPI_COMM_WORLD_RANK}% -- mpirun -n 2  <application_path>

-In the above example, an extra agent info file is generated for the ``mpirun`` process.
+In the preceding example, an extra agent info file is generated for the ``mpirun`` process.
 The trace files are prefixed with the hostname, process ID, and the MPI rank.

 .. code-block:: bash